Sunday, December 31, 2023

 The earliest artificial Christmas trees were feather Christmas trees.
 They originated in Germany in the 1880s and 1890s. when deforestation was becoming a problem.
 These feather trees were made with goose feathers that would be dyed green and then attached to branches made of wire.
 The wire branches were then attached to a dole, that would serve as the trunk of the "tree."
 The feather Christmas tree would be brought to the United States by German immigrants.
 They proved popular for a time, to the point that by the 1920s feather Christmas tree could be ordered from the Sears Roebuck Catalog and were even sold at department stores.
 Feather Christmas tress varied in size from two inches to thirty inches high.
 The feather trees sold by Sears sometimes included hand-blown glass ornaments and still later lights.
 Today many feather Christmas trees are valuable antiques.

 The popularity of feather Christmas trees would fade over time, perhaps because they did not look exactly like real trees.
 They would become popular again in the Fifties for a time and then once more in the Eighties.
 Of course, it was in the Fifties that that saw the emergence of another sort of artificial tree.
 It is frequently claimed that a company called the Addis Brush Company introduced the "brush tree" in the 1930s.
 It appears that this is not true.
 According to research conducted by the Hagley Museum in Wilmington, Delaware, there never was an Addis Brush Company in the United States, and hence no patents for artificial Christmas trees were ever assigned to them.
 There is a company called Addis Housewares in the United Kingdom.
-Founded in 1870, Addis Housewares is credited with introducing the first modern toothbrush and or much fof their history manufactured other brushes as well.
+Founded in 1870, Addis Housewares is credited with introducing the first modern toothbrush and for much of their history manufactured other brushes as well.
 Correspondence between the Hagley Museum and Addis Housewares indicated that the company did not make artificial Christmas trees in the 1930s.
 In fact, they would not make artificial trees until the 1970s and then only for a brief time.
 What is more, they were sold under the name of a subsidiary, not Addis.

 It would appear that the credit for the earliest brush Christmas trees should instead go to American Brush Company.
-American Brush Company would founded in 1910 in Portland, Oregon.
+American Brush Company was founded in 1910 in Portland, Oregon.
 The company manufactured paint brushes and janitorial supplies.
 It was in the 1950s that American Brush Company began making brushes for something other than painting or cleaning.
 According to an article in The New York Times, in the late Fifties there was a rather odd fad in design whereby "...shop designers were using millions of small multicoloured brushes, which when assembled in department store windows, looked, in his words, 'like miniature pastel waves'."
 Of course, like most fads, this eventually came to an end.

 It was then that American Brush Company decided to change the machines used to make these brushes to make artificial Christmas trees instead.
 Their original artificial Christmas trees were made of PVC and did not look much like real trees.
 This, combined with the late Fifties/early Sixties fad for aluminium Christmas trees, meant that American Brush Company did not sell many of their early artificial Christmas trees.
 A senior machinist named Si Spiegel, was sent to close the factory that made artificial Christmas trees, but instead reported back that American Brush Company could make money with the product.
 As a result, one of his bosses gave Si Spiegel his own division, American Tree and Wreath, which would manufacture artificial Christmas trees and wreathes.
 Here it must be noted that Si Spiegel is an altogether remarkable man.
 He was a B-17 pilot with 849th Bomb Squadron of the 490th Bomb Group during World War II.
 At one point he and his crew crashed in Poland, then occupied by the Soviets, and had to make a daring escape.
 Si Spiegel is Jewish, so he never celebrated Christmas.